EKarton/On-Transit-App/Backend/Trips Locator Service/README.md

 Emilio Kartono

 ### Licence
+Please note that this project is used for educational purposes and is not to be used commercially.
+We are not liable for any damages or changes done by this project.
 This project is protected under the GNU Licence.
-Please refer to LICENCE.txt for further details.
+Please refer to LICENCE.txt in the root directory of this repository for further details.